jasonblahovec/NHL-Insights-Hub/README.md

 ## Getting Started

-Explore each department's folder to dive into detailed documentation and code.
+Explore each section's folder to dive into detailed documentation and code.
 Follow the provided instructions to run each script as needed to support your analysis.

 ## Dependencies